 - Academically gifted - must be in grades 9-12 in high school.
 Must have 3.2 GPA and approved by the high school.

-- Joint Enrollment or Dual Enrollment - must be in 11th or 12th grade in high school.
+- Joint Enrollment or Dual Enrollment

-- Must submit a dual/joint enrollment application
+- Submit a dual/joint enrollment application

-- Must provide partial high school transcript showing 3.0 GPA
+- Provide high school transcript

-- Must have approval from principal, parent and counselor/teacher
+- Approval from principal, parent and counselor/teacher

 - Joint enrollment-earn only college credit

 - Dual enrollment-earn both high school & college credit

 - Contact the High School Initiatives Office (731) 425-2601 for information

 - May attend class to observe but will not receive college credit